-The board utilizes school resource officers (SROs) to ensure the security and protection of students, staff, and property.
+The board utilizes Lindale ISD Police Department to ensure the security and protection of students, staff, and property.
 In accordance with law, the board has coordinated with the CBC and other district employees to ensure appropriate law enforcement duties are assigned to these persons.
 Provisions addressing the various types of security personnel can be found in the CKE policy series.

-Lindale ISD will have a full time, armed and trained police officer at every campus in the 23-24 school year.
+Lindale ISD will have a full time, armed and trained police officer at every campus in the 24-25 school year.
 LISD officers are equipped with medical supplies and specialized tools to assist in the event of an emergency.
+Lindale ISD police officers do not perform or administer any discipline or routine administrative tasks.